Juul is shutting down on social media, halting retail orders for flavored pods

 As of Tuesday morning, Juul said it stopped accepting retail orders for flavored Juul pods like mango, fruit, creme and cucumber to the more than 90,000 retail locations that sell the product.
 These flavors will only be available on Juul's site, where additional age-verification measures will help keep underage people out, the company said.

-To prevent people from buying in bulk and distributing products to minors, customers can't buy more than two devices and fifteen Juul pod packages a month, and ten devices a year.
+To prevent people from buying in bulk and distributing products to minors, customers can't buy more than two devices and 15 Juul pod packages a month, and 10 devices a year.

 By the end of the year, Juul said its verification system will include two-factor authentication and a real-time photo requirement that matches a person's face with an uploaded ID.